Rackspace Technology Inc. (RXT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Rackspace Technology Inc. (RXT) is $3.80, which is $1.92 above the current market price.
-The public float for RXT is 205.75M and currently, short sellers hold a 3.53% of that float.
-On April 03, 2023, RXT’s average trading volume was 1.38M shares.
+The average price predicted for Rackspace Technology Inc. (RXT) by analysts is $3.80, which is $2.09 above the current market price.
+The public float for RXT is 205.75M, and at present, short sellers hold a 3.53% of that float.
+On April 06, 2023, the average trading volume of RXT was 1.38M shares.

 RXT’s Market Performance